Case Study / Private Equity

 Hours → minutes deal and LP brief generation time.

-Zero manual data entry for agent-captured email, documents, and systems.
+Eliminated manual data entry for agent-captured email, documents, and systems.

 Full audit trail for every AI decision used in IC and LP review.